TaoShi1998/SSLCL/README.md

-# SSLCL: An Efficient Model-Agnostic Supervised Contrastive Learning Framework for Emotion Recognition in Conversations (Under Review by AAAI 2024)
+# SSLCL: An Efficient Model-Agnostic Supervised Contrastive Learning Framework for Emotion Recognition in Conversations

 ## Introduction